Silver Fir: Characteristics and use

 Silver fir wood is white with a pink tint and popular for making framework and joinery products.
 The fir's wood is often overlooked in favour of spruce wood, as it's considered to be lower quality.
 However, it has excellent technological qualities and several other advantages over spruce.
 Its fecundity, durability, and weather resistance make it suitable for humid environments, such as in underground and hydraulic construction, and making glulam, windows, or saunas.

-The flowers of the fir represent a lifted spirit, the spiritual ideal.
+The flowers of the Silver Fir represent a lifted spirit, the spiritual ideal.
 This evergreen tree is a herald that encourages us to continue down our path, to endure life's problems as its branches endure the weight of snow.
 The tree symbolises the energy of resistance and the light of hope which it gives to those who know how to capture it.
 This makes it the ideal gift, a "good luck" gift, to bid courage and strength and, above all, to insist on never giving up halfway - regardless of the obstacles.

 Gift a tree to convey your encouragement, gift a silver fir!
 An eco-friendly lucky charm!